iow-esm/main/Readme.md

 # Usage

 This part is intended to be a guide mainly for using the IOW ESM.
-Although some hints for development are also given here, the concrete implemetation details are given in the file `documentation/developers_documentation.pdf`.
+Although some hints for development are also given here, the concrete implemetation details are given at  https://sven-karsten.github.io/iow_esm/intro.html. and in the file `documentation/developers_documentation.pdf`.
-**!!!ATTENTION!!!
-The developer's documentation is under construction!**
+**Note that the documentation is work in progress.**

 ## Prerequisites